raspberrypilearning/find-the-bug/en/step_6.md

 --- task ---

 **Test:** Click on the green flag and play the game.
 The timer should reset when you click on the bug on the 'start' screen to move to the first level.
-When you click on the bug on the 'end' screen, you should return to the 'start' screen and see that the bug is not saying the timer.
+When you click on the bug on the 'end' screen, you should return to the 'start' screen and see that the bug is not saying the `timer`{:class="block3sensing"}.

 --- /task ---